1. DEBT SOLUTIONS

 Debt settlement requires you to have a strong commitment to getting out of debt, learn how to budget and live within your means, and be comfortable with having your credit score impacted.
 But it could help many people resolve their debt and get on solid financial ground.

-Generally speaking, for those who don’t qualify for Chapter 7 bankruptcy or who own assets they might lose in a bankruptcy, trying to settle the debt yourself or with a debt settlement company could be a smart financial move.
+Generally speaking, for those who don’t qualify for Chapter 7 bankruptcy or who own assets they might lose in a bankruptcy, trying to settle the debt yourself or with a professional debt settlement company could be a smart financial move.

 If you’re on the fence, you could contact a bankruptcy attorney or a debt consultant at a debt settlement company who’s trained to answer your questions and help you compare options.